-Four Pillars’ Last Minute Cheap Gift Guide (2009 Edition)
+2011 Last Minute Cheap Christmas Gift Guide

 • hugA hug: The classic way t0 let someone know “I’m broke, but I care” a hug is perfect for all ages and both genders!
 As it’s most acceptable with older relatives, you can also push your luck and give this to siblings and friends.
 Add a kiss or other affectionate act and you can cross that “special someone” off of your list.
 Not recommended in work environments (especially with your boss).